carlinhoshk/website/src/content/docs/configure/billing/index.md

 ![Active billing](/images/docs/billing/active-org-billing.png)

-## Configure a usage limit
+## Configure a Usage Limit

-The usage limit prevents workspaces from starting once the limit has been reached.
+To avoid unexpected overages, you can set a custom usage limit.
+Once this limit is reached, new workspaces will not start.

-To change the usage limit, look for "Update limit" in the BALANCE section of your personal or organization billing settings, after you have configured billing.
+To adjust this limit, navigate to the "Update limit" option within the BALANCE section of your organization billing settings.
+This option becomes available after you've set up billing.

+> ℹ️ **Note:** Setting this limit will not terminate already running workspaces.

 ![Active billing](/images/docs/billing/update-usage-limit-2.png)

-Note that it will not stop running workspaces.

 ## View usage details